rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 Note: Before we stabilize any feature, it's the rule that it should appear in the documentation.

-### Determining the stabilization version

-The version in which the feature will be stabilized *must* match the value of [the `src/version` file in `master`][src-version] when the PR is merged.

-It's worth checking [the version schedule on the Forge][forge-versions] to see whether changes are coming soon.
-You'll usually use the version labelled "Nightly".
-"Nightly" is two versions higher than the current stable release, since what's currently in beta will be the next stable release, and any changes you're making now will be in the one after that.

-No PR is merged instantly, so you'll want to be careful around release time.
-The version bump happens [the Friday before][forge-release-process] the stable release, not the same time as the release.
-So if you're opening a PR shortly before then, be prepared to update the version, or consider just opening it for one version higher than the current nightly, with a note saying not to merge until after the upcoming version bump.

 ### Updating the feature-gate listing

 There is a central listing of feature-gates in